rmsouza01/Hybrid-CS-Model-MRI/README.md

 Reconstructing magnetic resonance (MR) images from undersampled k-space measurements can potentially decrease MR examination times.
 This repository contains thesource code for a hybrid k-space/image domain model proposed by our group.
 Our model is called W-net.
 If you use this code in your experiments, we ask you to kindly cite our paper:

-Souza, Roberto and Frayne, Richard.
-"A Hybrid Frequency-domain/Image-domain Deep Network for Magnetic Resonance Image Reconstruction", arXiv preprint, 20 October 2018 (https://arxiv.org/abs/1810.12473).
+Souza, Roberto, and Richard Frayne.
+"A hybrid frequency-domain/image-domain deep network for magnetic resonance image reconstruction."
+In 2019 32nd SIBGRAPI Conference on Graphics, Patterns and Images (SIBGRAPI), pp. 257-264.
+IEEE, 2019. (https://ieeexplore.ieee.org/abstract/document/8919674?casa_token=8UZWj9Zs9EoAAAAA:zIhNEBpZ8wkkpksvVNJqV4OQ9HBB-XKJaI5RQ--3GF9xzER00-_LOPEcgMO0vXjbce1utdzuXyI).

 ## Dataset